psilons/pypigeonhole-build/README.md

 - Now we set up the conda env: ```pphsdlc.sh setup 2>&1 | tee a.log```
   At the end of the run, it prints out which env it creates and you just activate that.
-If you run into this issue on windows, just rerun the script (Maybe the IDE locks this, just a wild guess):
+If you run into this issue on windows, just rerun the script (Maybe the IDE locks the environment created previously):
   >ERROR conda.core.link:_execute(698): An error occurred while installing package 'defaults::vs2015_runtime-14.16.27012-hf0eaf9b_3'.
 Rolling back
   transaction: ...working... done